Emerald Fennell: 2013–2019: Rise to prominence

 In 2013, Fennell appeared in the comedy series Blandings and the television film The Lady Vanishes.
 She then gained prominence for her starring role as Nurse Patsy Mount in the BBC One period drama series Call the Midwife (2013–2017), dyeing her blonde hair red for the role.
 Fennell's first novel, a children's fantasy titled Shiverton Hall, was published by Bloomsbury Children's Books in January 2013.
 It was first released as an ebook by Bloomsbury USA in December 2012.
 A sequel, titled The Creeper, was published mid-2014.
 ISFDB catalogues them as the Shiverton Hall series.
 The novel was shortlisted for the Waterstones Children's Book Prize in 2014.
 She then released the novel Monsters in September 2015, her first adult horror book.
 Also in 2015, she appeared in the period drama film The Danish Girl and the fantasy film Pan.

 In 2016, Fennell wrote two episodes of the sitcom Drifters and also appeared in an episode as Lizzie.
 She then guest starred as Ada Lovelace in an episode of the period drama series Victoria (2017) and appeared as Vanessa Bell in the film Vita & Virginia (2018).

-In July 2018, it was announced that Fennell was hired by her close friend Phoebe Waller-Bridge as head writer for the second season of the BBC spy thriller series Killing Eve, replacing Waller-Bridge, who remained as a producer.
-Fennell wrote six episodes for the season and also became one of the show's executive producers.
-Speaking to The New York Times, Fennell said "Phoebe [Waller-Bridge] and I had worked together in the past, and we’ve been friends for nearly 10 years.
+In July 2018, it was announced that Fennell was hired by her close friend Phoebe Waller-Bridge as head writer for the second series of the BBC spy thriller series Killing Eve, replacing Waller-Bridge, who remained as a producer.
+Fennell wrote six episodes for the series and also became one of the show's executive producers.
+Speaking to The New York Times, Fennell said "Phoebe [Waller-Bridge] and I had worked together in the past, and we've been friends for nearly 10 years.
 We met on a film — Albert Nobbs — which we both had tiny parts in.
 I started in the very early days as a writer in the Season 2 writer's room.
 Because it's such an unusual show, they did a very loose writers' room for a week just to see, and then wonderfully and luckily for me they promoted me to head writer."
 The second season began broadcast in April 2019.
 At the 71st Primetime Emmy Awards, Fennell was nominated for the Primetime Emmy Award for Outstanding Drama Series as a producer and the Primetime Emmy Award for Outstanding Writing for a Drama Series for the episode "Nice and Neat".

 On 23 October 2018, it was announced that Fennell would play Camilla Shand in the third season of the Netflix period drama series The Crown.
 She continued playing the role in the fourth season, which earned her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.